stanislav-moiseev/process-sim/README.md

-# `process-sim`, a simulator of communicating processes
+# `process-sim`, a simulation environment for communicating processes